-Start here– Introductory information to help you get started planning an event at CSU Stanislaus
+Start here– Introductory information to help you get started planning an event at Stanislaus State

 Planning an Event

 Planning is a key element in a successful event.
 Major events require that thought and actions take place 6 to 12 months before the event.
 Smaller events may be successful with a shorter preparation time, but will still involve the following basic planning components:

 - What is the event's primary message and theme?